tushar-gupta-1995/general-notes/RDBMS/rdbms_general.md

 #### Transaction States
 - Till the time transaction state is executing its active.
 - When the instruction is executed but not committed its called `partially commited.` In other words instructions have executed but commit command has not executed or is executing but has not completed.
+- till here if any failure happens all changes are rolled back.
 - when the results of instructions are completely commited its called `commited`

 ![Alt text](image-7.png)